Open Bible Data Home About News OET Key

 TNT because he hath apoynted a daye in the which he will iudge the worlde acordynge to ryghtewesses by that man whom he hath apoynted and hath offered faith to all men after that he had raysed him from deeth.

-(because he hath/has appointd a day in the which he will judge the world acordynge to ryghtewesses by that man whom he hath/has appointd and hath/has offered faith to all men after that he had raised him from death. )
+(because he hath/has appointd a day in the which he will judge the world according to ryghtewesses by that man whom he hath/has appointd and hath/has offered faith to all men after that he had raised him from death. )

-WYC in which he schal deme the world in equite, in a man in which he ordeynede, and yaf feith to alle men, and reiside hym fro deth.
+Wyc in which he schal deme the world in equite, in a man in which he ordeynede, and yaf feith to alle men, and reiside hym fro deth.

 (in which he shall deme the world in equite, in a man in which he ordained, and gave faith to all men, and reiside him from death.)

-LUT darum daß er einen Tag gesetzt hat, auf welchen er richten will den Kreis des Erdbodens mit Gerechtigkeit durch einen Mann, in welchem er‘s beschlossen hat, und jedermann vorhält den Glauben, nachdem er ihn hat von den Toten auferweckt.
+Luth darum daß er einen Tag gesetzt hat, auf welchen er richten will den Kreis des Erdbodens mit Gerechtigkeit durch einen Mann, in welchem er‘s beschlossen hat, und jedermann vorhält den Glauben, nachdem er ihn hat von den Toten auferweckt.

-CLV eo quod statuit diem in quo judicaturus est orbem in æquitate, in viro in quo statuit, fidem præbens omnibus, suscitans eum a mortuis.[fn]
+ClVg eo quod statuit diem in quo judicaturus est orbem in æquitate, in viro in quo statuit, fidem præbens omnibus, suscitans eum a mortuis.[fn]

 17.31 Fidem præbens omnibus.
 ID.
 Resurrectionis suæ exemplo: vel statuit judicare, et post sic jungendum est, fidem præbens omnibus quod resurgent.